snarfed/granary/README.md

 About
 ---

-Granary is a library and REST API that converts between a wide variety of formats:
+Granary is a library and REST API that fetches and converts between a wide variety of data sources and formats:

 * Facebook, Flickr, Google+, Instagram, and Twitter native APIs
 * Instagram and Google+ scraped HTML